yinkyAde/json_printer/README.md

 ### Issues

-Please file any issues, bugs, or feature requests in the [GitHub issues](https://github.com/your-repo/json_printer/issues).
+Please file any issues, bugs, or feature requests in the [GitHub issues](https://github.com/yinkyAde/json_printer).

-### Contact

-You can contact the package authors through the GitHub repository or by email at [your-email@example.com](mailto:your-email@example.com).

----

-Feel free to customize the placeholder links and email addresses with your actual repository URL and contact information.
-This README provides a clear overview of the package, its features, usage, and additional information for users and contributors.